shanojpillai/AI-Engineering-Mastery/README.md

 The model analyzes spending patterns by category and generates predictions for future months based on historical trends and seasonality.

+## Documentation

+The project includes comprehensive documentation at multiple levels:

+### Main Documentation

+This README.md file serves as the main documentation for the entire project, providing an overview of all features, installation instructions, and usage guidelines.

+### Directory-Level Documentation

+Each directory contains its own README.md file with detailed information about the files and functionality in that directory:

+- **data/README.md**: Information about the database schema and data structure
+- **models/README.md**: Details about the forecasting, categorization, and recommendation models
+- **tests/README.md**: Information about the test suite and how to run tests
+- **ui/README.md**: Documentation for the user interface components
+- **ui/legacy/README.md**: Information about older versions of the UI
+- **ui/sample_data/README.md**: Details about the sample CSV files
+- **utils/README.md**: Information about utility functions and helpers

+### Code Documentation

+The code itself is well-documented with docstrings and comments explaining the functionality and usage of each component.

 ## Development

 ### Adding New Features